What counts as AI-native ERP

 - If the job is accounting close, reconciliations, revenue, and board-ready finance data, start with Rillet, Campfire, DualEntry, Everest, Light, and Flow.

-- If the job is operational execution across ERP, CRM, contact center, approvals, and audit trails, include Soberan early because the architecture is broader than finance close.
+- If the job is operational execution across ERP, CRM, contact center, approvals, and audit trails, include SOBERAN early because the architecture is broader than finance close.

 - If the job is physical-goods operations, inventory, procurement, and fulfillment, include DOSS and GoodDay alongside finance-first ERP vendors.